How to customise profile pages on Mastodon

 How to add video, audio, images and even more text to your profile

 If you want to greatly expand the introductory material on your profile page, try creating a post with the extra material and pin it to your profile.
 Pinned posts will always appear at the top of the profile for everyone who browses it, and you can pin up to five posts on a single profile.
+You can also reply to your own pinned posts to create pinned threads which can be as long as you want.

 Pinned posts are particularly useful if you want to let people know about images, video or audio you have created, as media can be attached to posts.
+Artists often use them as portfolios on their profile.

 ↩ Back to the front page